Kttra/MinesweeperC/README.md

 2. Mark
 3. Cancel
 Action: 2

-There are 1 mines left
+There is 1 mine left
 4 # 1 0 0 0
 3 # 1 0 0 0
 2 # 1 0 0 0